MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-via-powershell.md

 1. Install the [Azure PowerShell Az module](/powershell/azure/install-azure-powershell).

 1. Verify the Azure Migrate PowerShell module is installed.
-Azure Migrate PowerShell is available as part of Azure PowerShell (Az).
-Run the following command to check if the Azure Migrate PowerShell module is installed on your computer:
+Azure Migrate PowerShell is available as part of the Azure PowerShell Az module.
+Run the following command to check if Azure Migrate PowerShell is installed on your computer:

     ```azurepowershell
     Get-InstalledModule -Name Az.Migrate